Keristero/ezlibs-scripts/readme.md

 ## Setup
 add objects to your map with Type=`Mystery Datum` on an object layer above the tile layer where you want the Mystery data to spawn

+### Randomizing Spawns
+you can specify the minimum and maximum number of green data that you wish to spawn on any given map by adding these properties to your map.
+By default this behaviour is disabled unless you specify a valid minimum and maximum
+- `Mystery Data Minimum` (number)
+    - minimum number of green data that you wish to appear per jack in.
+- `Mystery Data Maximum` (number)
+    - maximum number of green data that you wish to appear per jack in.

 ### Mystery Dataum
 Custom properties:
 - `Type` string